 Conn. high school girls file lawsuit arguing that allowing transgender athletes to compete is sex discrimination

-Three female high school athletes in Connecticut, along with their families, filed a federal lawsuit Thursday to prevent transgender athletes from competing in girls track and field meets, arguing that biologically male athletes have a physical disadvantage.
+Three female high school athletes in Connecticut, along with their families, filed a federal lawsuit Wednesday to prevent transgender athletes from competing in girls track and field meets, arguing that biologically male athletes have a physical advantage.

 OHIO REPUBLICANS INTRODUCE BILL CHARGING DOCTORS WITH FELONIES FOR UNDERAGE GENDER SURGERIES

-Selina Soule, a senior at Glastonbury High School; Chelsea Mitchell, a senior at Canton High School; and Alanna Smith, a sophomore at Danbury High School, announced the lawsuit in a press conference on the steps of the state capitol in Hartford Thursday, the Washington Post reported.
+Selina Soule, a senior at Glastonbury High School; Chelsea Mitchell, a senior at Canton High School; and Alanna Smith, a sophomore at Danbury High School, announced the lawsuit in a press conference on the steps of the state capitol in Hartford, the Washington Post reported.

 “Our dream is not to come in second or third place, but to win, fair and square,” Mitchell said.
 “All we’re asking for is a fair chance.”